BlockDevsUnited/DEX-Course/README.md

 * Publish it to the web.
 * Connect to existing uniswap contracts.

+#### Requirements
+- perform a trade (swap) and add liquidity on honeyswap
+- clone and run the interface for https://github.com/UdotCASH/u-exchange

 ### Week 2 - Integrate your own contracts into Uniswap Fork

 #### Tutorials

+* Customize uniswapv2 smart contracts
+* deploy your own contracts
+* Get your DEX working with your own contracts

 #### Requirements
-- Customize uniswapv2 smart contracts
-- deploy your own contracts
+- deploy your own Factory and Router smart contracts
-- Get your DEX working with
+- update sdk and interface with smart contracts
+- test liquidity adding and swapping

 ### Week 3 - Collaborative DEX